-As the sweet spot in travel for down country, fun country, and trail bikes, the 120-140mm travel 34 has a lot of bikes looking at it to both save weight and offer crazy good performance.
+As the sweet spot in travel for the down country, fun country, and trail bikes, the 120-140mm travel 34 has a lot of bikes looking at it to both save weight and offer crazy good performance.
 So, how did they chop about 200g off the Factory level fork without giving up the stiffness and traction it’s known for?
 Let’s take a look…

 The most visible difference is the new arch, which looks much bigger and rounder than before.
-The extra ribbing and wrapping around the tops of the lowers helps it resist torsional flex and keep the legs sliding in the same direction.
+The extra ribbing and wrapping around the tops of the lowers help it resist torsional flex and keep the legs sliding in the same direction.

 On the back are a few bracing elements, but note how it extends its connection farther around the top of the lowers, just below the wiper seals.
 The two threaded bolt holes are for attaching their Live Valve sensor.
 They might work for a fender…Fox just doesn’t make one for the 34.

 The new 34 gets these extra volume channels on the backs of the legs.
 This adds a bit of air volume to the space inside the lowers.
 While not technically part of the air spring, that air also gets compressed when the fork is compressed, so increasing the volume means it has less of an effect on the suspension’s performance.

 Fox says these channels also help oil get up to the top of the fork more easily, too.

 The new crown has more ridges and shaping, which are both functional and aesthetic.
 They likely make it stiffer, but also help fill that space under your headtube now that so many bikes are using really fat head tubes.